ebukaume/cli-batch-image-downloader/README.md

 Imagine you are employed at a hypothetical company called “The Big Picture Corp” where the product department is requesting a tool to download a list of images from a plain text file.
-For now there are not many requirements from product yet and you only know that they want a simple command line tool for downloading images from a list of urls and stores them on the local harddrive.
-From the product vision however, it’s already clear that having the functionality of batch downloading images will be important to the product and is likely to be used in several different contexts.
+For now, there are not many requirements from the product yet and you only know that they want a simple command line tool for downloading images from a list of URLs and storing them on the local hard drive.
+From the product vision however, it’s already clear that having the functionality of batch-downloading images will be important to the product and is likely to be used in several different contexts.

 ## Technologies